it’s always been for someone else’s father that i celebrated -

 he never wrote back ever …

-in my 30s we had an unexpected, awkward and brief encounter –
+in my 30s he and i had an unexpected, awkward and brief encounter –

 out of the blue (because i had no intention of bringing it up),